ArkEcosystemArchive/docs-legacy/docs/guidebook/core/webhooks.md

 ## Authorization

-Before we start working on the implementation of a webhook handler we will take a look at handling authorization.
+Before we start working on the implementation of a webhook handler, we will take a look at handling authorization.

-In order to guarantee that only your server is allowed to send data to your webhook handler, an authorization token is generated on creation of a webhook. **The generated token will only be returned once and not be visible again.**
+To guarantee that only your server is allowed to send data to your webhook handler, an authorization token is generated on creation of a webhook. **The generated token will only be returned once and not be visible again.**

 To generate an authorization token, you need to [create a webhook](/api/webhooks/#create-a-webhook).